The Planets & The Asteroid Belt - Design Notes For 6 Billion

 Neptune 64 8 Surface colonies on several satellites.
 Space habitats for Helium-3 atmosphere mining.

-Kuiper Belt Objects (KBOs) "factored in" and other Trans-Neptunian Objects (TNOs) factored into Neptune.
+Many Kuiper Belt Objects (KBOs) including Trans-Neptunian Objects (TNOs) "factored into" Neptune.
 The moon Triton is believed to be a captured KBO.

 Downside - even further away from Earth...

-Pluto 32 4 Surface colony, plus surface colony on Charon.
+Charon32 4 Surface colony on Pluto, plus surface colony on Charon.
 Plenty of useful ice.
+Collection of solar energy much more difficult (but still not impossible).

 Staging post before leaving Solar System.
 Outpost for Oort Cloud mining operations.
 Tax-haven?
 Penal Colony?
 Otherwise, who'd want to live there?
 Hence the X2 qualifier in the holding box.
 That, and the harsh conditions so far from the Sun and Earth.